Martha Chizuma sued

 She alleged that US$10 million (about 10 billion Malawi Kwacha) was used to buy members of the judiciary, politicians and influential commentators.

-She also alleged that the magistrate/judge who released Ashok had been bribed.
+She also alleged that the judge who released Ashok had been bribed.

-“I was hurt by the release of Ashok because trillions of Malawi Kwacha have passed through the hands of that man,” Chizuma said in the leaked.
+“I was hurt by the release of Ashok because trillions of Malawi Kwacha have passed through the hands of that man,” Chizuma said in a leaked audio.

 Malawi24 reported yesterday that Ms Chizuma is facing an imminent arrest and a possible jail sentence.

-According to a report published by the Nation On-line, Ashok has sued Chizuma for remarks he considers to be “demeaning to his character”.
+According to a report published by the Nation Online, Ashok has sued Chizuma for remarks he considers to be “demeaning to his character”.

 He also claims that Chizuma set him up as the most corrupt person.